-I find the dining rooms cold on the ships, so I make sure to have light cardigans/jackets in our embarkation bag for them.
+I typically find the dining rooms cold on the ships, so I make sure to have light cardigans/jackets in our embarkation bag for each of us.
 My husband usually doesn’t change for dinner on embarkation day.

-He just wears the same shirt and shorts.
-Since I tend to get cold in the evenings, I put a pair of jeans or leggings in the day bag.
+He just wears the same shirt and shorts from boarding.
+Since I tend to get cold in the evenings, I put a pair of jeans or leggings in the day bag as well.
 I change into these after the Sail Away party.

-Concierge Embarkation Perks
+Disney Cruise Concierge Embarkation Lunch and Perks

-Concierge guests are able to attend a sit-down lunch on embarkation day in one of the ship’s main dining rooms.
+- Private Embarkation Lunch – Concierge guests are able to attend a sit-down lunch on embarkation day in one of the ship’s main dining rooms.
 You will be served food and complimentary beverages (including alcoholic drinks) at this lunch.
 You will also meet your Concierge Team at this time.

-Your Concierge Team will make notes of your special requests at your embarkation day lunch.
+- Concierge Team – Your Concierge Team will make notes of your special requests at your embarkation day lunch.
 You can request a stroller, dinner reservations, or virtually anything you can think of without having to stand in line at Guest Services.

 Now You’re Sailing!

 Embarkation day is such an exciting time for your whole family!
-Hopefully this post has helped you feel prepared for your fun-filled day!
+Hopefully this post has helped you feel prepared for your fun-filled day.